Skip to main content

 Growth Hormone Peptides and the Cardiovascular Axis

-While classic hormones form the bedrock of cardiac regulation, therapeutic peptides that stimulate the (GH) axis, such as the combination of Ipamorelin and CJC-1295, introduce another layer of influence.
+While classic hormones form the bedrock of cardiac regulation, therapeutic peptides that stimulate the growth hormone (GH) axis, such as the combination of Ipamorelin and CJC-1295, introduce another layer of influence.
 These peptides are Growth Hormone Releasing Hormone (GHRH) analogs and ghrelin mimetics, designed to stimulate a natural pulse of GH from the pituitary gland.

 GH and its downstream effector, IGF-1, have known effects on cardiac tissue.
 They can promote cardiomyocyte growth (hypertrophy) and influence metabolism.
 While often used to enhance lean body mass and reduce adiposity, which indirectly benefits the heart by improving metabolic health, their direct cardiovascular effects warrant careful consideration.